svkatielee/NMEA_WiFi_Bridge/README.md

 You also need to install the latest version of pfodWifiConfig.zip which handles the storing and retrieval of the settings in EEPROM

-a) Download this pfodWifiConfig.zip file to your computer, move it to your desktop or some other folder you can easily find
+a) Download this pfodWifiConfig.zip file to your computer, move it to your desktop or some other folder you can easily find<br>
-b) Then use Arduino 1.6.5 IDE menu option Sketch → Import Library → Add Library to install it.
+b) Then use Arduino 1.6.5 IDE menu option Sketch → Import Library → Add Library to install it.<br>
-(If Arduino does not let you install it because the library already exists then find and delete the older pfodWifiConfig folder and then import this one)
+(If Arduino does not let you install it because the library already exists then find and delete the older pfodWifiConfig folder and then import this one)<br>
-c) Stop and restart the Arduino IDE and under File->Examples you should now see pfodWifiConfig.
+c) Stop and restart the Arduino IDE and under File->Examples you should now see pfodWifiConfig.<br>

 ---------------------------

 Also borrowed from http://www.scienceprog.com/alternatives-of-max232-in-low-budget-projects/ for the rs-232 to ttl translation for the input pin.